Seeburg Corporation: History

-In the early days of the jukebox, the 78 rpm record was standard and until 1949, only 10 to 24 selections could be played on one machine.
-The Seeburg Symphonola jukebox of 1938 (illustrated below) has 20 10 in 78 rpm records and can only play one side of each.
-An example of this instrument can be seen and heard at the Musical Museum, Brentford, England.
+In the early days of the jukebox, the 78 rpm record was standard and until the 1940s, only 10 to 24 selections could be played on one machine.

-The small number of selections changed with the Seeburg model M100A, which could play 50 records front and back for a total of 100 selections, more than four times greater than previously available.
+The small number of selections changed with Seeburg’s introduction of the “Select-O-Matic” mechanism in the 1949 model M100A, which could play both sides of 50 records for a total of 100 selections.
 In 1950, Seeburg introduced the first commercial jukebox designed to play the then-new 45 rpm records.
 They increased the number of records from 50 to 100 in 1955, eventually settling on 50 or 80 per machine after 1958.
-The classic M100C is featured early in the opening of the Happy Days TV series, although the actual spinning 45 rpm record shown is being played on a Rock-Ola.

 The Seeburg "Select-O-Matic" mechanism stores the records in a linear magazine and plays them vertically clamped to a flywheel turntable.
 The selected record is pushed forward from behind, then clamped in place.
 The tonearm is likewise oriented vertically and has a stylus on each side.
 The tonearm assembly shifts right or left depending on which side of the record is being played.
 In machines manufactured during the 1950s, the entire mechanism was visible to the user.
-Later machines concealed the mechanism in favor of graphics and lights, but internally it was essentially the same mechanism.
+Later machines concealed the mechanism in favor of graphics and lights, but internally they contained the same mechanism.

 Seeburg started diversifying its product lines in 1959 with the introduction of background music players such as the Seeburg 1000, which used special 9 in, 16 2/3 rpm records.
 Seeburg acquired Williams (pinball and other games) and Gulbransen (electronic organs and drum machines) in 1964 and the H. N. White Company (King brass and woodwind instruments) in 1965.
 Gulbransen remained in production through the late 1960s, with limited production (mostly drum machines) revived during the 1970s.